chriskuech/doomscroll-blocker/README.md

-# Doom-Scroll Blocker
+# Doomscroll Blocker

-Doom-Scroll Blocker is a browser extension that blocks users from Doom Scrolling major social media sites while allowing them to view specific posts (such as linked from a chat app).
+Doomscroll Blocker is a browser extension that blocks users from Doom Scrolling major social media sites while allowing them to view specific posts (such as linked from a chat app).

 ## Blocked Sites